Simeón Ola

-Biography
+Early life

 Simeón Ola was born on September 2, 1865, to Vicente Ola and Apolonia Arboleda.
+He enrolled in Mater Salutis College Seminary and studied philosophy, but did not graduate.

+Revolutionary

-He was enrolled in Mater Salutis College Seminary and studied Philosophy, but didn't finish the course.
-He joined the local branch of the Katipunan in his hometown province of Albay and later became the leader.
+He joined the local branch of the Katipunan in his hometown province of Albay and later became its leader.
 With the help of a parish priest he was able to acquire arms to support his men.
-He was promoted to the rank of captain after the battle of Camalig in Albay, 1898 and again promoted to the rank of major after a daring ambush mission that led to the capture of three Americans.
-He was also the leader of the subsequent valiant attacks on Albay towns namely, Oas, Ligao and Jovellar.
+He was promoted to the rank of captain after the Battle of Camalig in Albay, 1898 and to the rank of major after an ambush mission that led to the capture of three Americans.
+He was the leader of the subsequent attacks on Oas, Ligao, and Jovellar.
 He later surrendered on the condition that his men would be granted amnesty.
-He was put on trial and was proven guilty of sedition and was sentenced to thirty years in prison.
+He was put on trial and convicted of sedition.
+He was sentenced to thirty years in prison.
 In 1904, he was given a pardon and returned to his place of birth and became the municipal president.
-The regional police command in Legazpi City was named after him.

 Controversies

-There were at least 2 potential problems with regarding Ola as the last general to surrender to the American Forces.
-First, he had actually already surrendered earlier on July 5, 1901, as one of the officers (major) of Vito Belarmino.
-Second, there is no mention of his role as a zone commander in Miguel Malvar's statement on the condition of his command that he provided in December 1901. nor were there any documentation of his commissioning as general by any recognized authority of the Philippine Republic.
+At least two potential problems surrounded Ola as the last general to surrender to the American forces.
+First, he had surrendered earlier on July 5, 1901, as an officer (major) of Vito Belarmino.
+Second, his role as a zone commander is not mentioned in Miguel Malvar's statement on the condition of his command that he provided in December 1901.
+Nor was any documentation of his commission as general preserved.

+Noting that claims that Simeon Ola was "The :Last Filipino General to Surrender" only surfaced in 2007 and any mention of this fact in older references are conveniently missing.

 Death

 Simeon Ola died on February 14, 1952, and was interred at the Roman Catholic Cemetery of Guinobatan.
+In 2003 his remains were transferred to the Ola Shrine.

+Memorials

+The regional police command in Legazpi City, formerly known as Camp Ibalon, was renamed Camp Simeon A. Ola on June 24, 1991 in his honor.

+"Simeon Ola Day" on September 2 was declared a special non-working holiday under Republic Act 11136.